daemacles/ess/README.md

 The physics server is located in the ess/src/server directory.
 It can be run with

-    $ cd src/server
-    $ ./server 1200
+    $ bin/server.sh 1200

-Where 1200 is the port the server will listen on.
+Where 1200 is the port the server will listen on, and is the default port for the sample client program, qlient.

 Two demo clients are provided.  cli_client is a command line client with a simple controller that attempts to bring the angular velocity to zero.  qlient is a GUI based on QT where the rocket's engines can be manually controlled with the W A and D keys.
 W fires two engines to go straight whereas A and D fire a single engine each for turning.
 Don't forget about inertia!

+qlient can be run with

+    $ bin/qlient.sh 1200

 Closing
 -------